mtorials/hugo-mt32/content/posts/configuring-x-server-multi-gpu-setup.md

 ## Conclusion

 Windows handles it better......
 But maybe this was still helpful to you!
-If not, it will be for my future me.
+If not, it will be helpful the next time I install Manjaro.